Engorgement happens when the milk-producing cells are

-• Timing your baby on each breast during a breastfeeding session can cause engorgement.
+Timing your baby on each breast during a breastfeeding session can cause engorgement.
 It is recommended to allow your baby to breastfeed until he/she indicates that they have had enough, then offer the other breast.
-When the baby breastfeeds again, Mom should offer the other breast.
+Alternate your breasts with each feeding session.

-• Breasts are swollen and engorged due to a change in Baby’s feeding pattern.
+Breasts may be swollen and engorged due to any change in a baby's feeding pattern.
 This can happen if your baby starts sleeping more.

-• Women who have already had children, seem to have more engorgement, but it also disappears quicker.
+Women who have already had children, seem to experience more engorgement.